shapeshed/shapeshed.com/content/posts/writing_good_xhtml_and_css_part_2.md

-{
-  "title": "Writing good XHTML and CSS Part 2", "date": "2006-10-07T00:00:00+01:00",
++++
+date = "2006-10-07T00:00:00+01:00"
-  "description": "The second in a series of good practices for writing XHTML and CSS looking at writing clean, maintainable code and dealing with browser hell problems.", "tags": [
+description = "The second in a series of good practices for writing XHTML and CSS looking at writing clean, maintainable code and dealing with browser hell problems." tags = ["CSS", "XHTML"] title = "Writing good XHTML and CSS Part 2"

-    "CSS",
-    "XHTML"
-  ]
-}
++++
 In [Part 1][1] we went over the production environment you will need to write Professional XHTML and CSS.
 This included software and hardware as some excellent extensions you can get for the [Firefox browser][2].
 Part two looks at good practices for writing maintainable and lasting code.

 ## Format code cleanly